 Sparkling clear water, lush woodlands, jagged mountains, and open skies make Loch Lomond a coveted—and easily accessible from Glasgow and Edinburgh—weekend retreat for visitors and locals alike.
 Loch Lomond and the Trossachs, Scotland's first national park, is ideal for hiking, biking, and more.

-Aficionados of malt whisky can explore distilleries around Scotland, but many will head to this northeastern region.
+Aficionados of malt whisky can explore distilleries around Scotland, from the islands to the Highlands.
 The Malt Whisky Trail in the scenic River Spey valley is renowned for its single-malt distilleries.
 The nine sights include distilleries large and small and a historic cooperage.

 Famous first for its golf course and second for its university, the town of St. Andrews is also historic, prosperous, and charming.
-The ruined castle and cathedral are atmospheric, and this is a perfect destination for an idyllic stroll by the shore or in town, with its adorable shops and bakeries and restaurants.
+The ruined castle and cathedral are atmospheric, and this is a perfect destination for an idyllic stroll by the shore or in town.Updated: 02-2014

 - Fodor's Go List 2014: Where we are going in 2014